 Can’t be confused with this hymn!
-It’s clear who is esteemed in this song, isn’t?
+It’s clear who is esteemed in this song, isn’t it?

-Here’s another thought: what if God doesn’t answer your prayer the right way.
+Here’s another thought: what if God doesn’t answer your prayer right away?

-What if you pray and God goes completely in another direction?
+What if you pray and God goes completely in another direction than how you prayed?

 I blogged about when this happened to me once.
 Here’s a piece of what I wrote:

-Never forget: God knows the best outcome to every situation.
+Never forget: God knows the best outcome for every situation.

 Trust is such a big part of the Christian walk, isn’t it?

 Baby Christians don’t trust because they can’t share the power of life with an invisible God.
 Everyone knows babies and sharing don’t go together.
-Same principle at play here, I think.
+The same principle is at play here, I think.

-As I grow and mature in my Christian walk (or at least as I’m striving to do so), I’m learning to leave the “end of the story” to the Lord.
+As I grow and mature in my Christian walk (or at least as I strive to do so), I’m learning to leave the “end of the story” to the Lord.